ssddanbrown/inlets/README.md

 You can install the CLI with a `curl` utility script, `brew` or by downloading the binary from the releases page.
 Once installed you'll get the `inlets` command.

 ### Install the CLI

+> Note: `inlets` is made available free-of-charge, but you can support its ongoing development through [GitHub Sponsors](https://insiders.openfaas.io/) 💪

 Utility script with `curl`: